thiagosanches/makrobuddy/README.md

 This Git repository provides step-by-step instructions and code samples for building a simple macropad using the Raspberry Pi Pico microcontroller board.
 A macropad is a programmable keypad with customizable buttons that can be used to automate tasks, streamline workflows, or enhance productivity.

 The Raspberry Pi Pico is a powerful yet affordable microcontroller board that offers a wide range of possibilities for DIY projects.
 By following the instructions in this repository, you'll be able to create your own macropad using the Pico and a few additional components.

+## Bill of materials
+TBD

+## Hardware assembly guide
+TBD

+## Firmware setup guide
+TBD

+Feel free to modify and personalize this description according to your specific project and goals.
+Good luck with your macropad build!